23 Studies That Prove Chiropractic Works

 Proof #17: It helps flush toxins.

-One of the minor side effects experienced by some who undergo spinal manipulation is a lightheaded or slightly nauseous feeling.
+One of the minor side-effects experienced by some who undergo spinal manipulation is a lightheaded or slightly nauseous feeling.
 This is often the result of the body flushing toxins.
-It’s typically nothing to worry about and is a good thing.
+It’s typically nothing to worry about, and is actually a good thing.
 When the spine is misaligned, it can cause the body’s communication with the brain to become less-than-optimal.
 As a result, toxins can build up in the body, waiting to be flushed.
 Diet and exercise are also ways to flush toxins.

 Proof #18: It can increase energy.

 A general benefit that chiropractic offers is an increase in energy.
-There’s no mystery behind this one.
+There’s really no mystery behind this one.
 The many other benefits of chiropractic care come together to give people more energy.
 Chronic pain and discomfort can often cause fatigue.
-People tend to feel more energetic when that pain and discomfort start to fade away.
+When that pain and discomfort start to fade away, people tend to feel more energetic.

 Proof #19: It can improve mood.

 Like increased energy, improved mood is something many chiropractic patients report feeling.
 This is likely for several reasons.
-The first is that reducing pain will likely improve outlook and overall mood.
-The second is that chiropractic tends to help people sleep, which can affect mood.
+The first being that a reduction in pain is likely to improve outlook and overall mood.
+The second is the fact that chiropractic tends to help people sleep, which in turn can affect mood.
 One study found improvements in subjects’ moods more significant when actual spinal manipulation was done, as opposed to sham manipulation.

 Proof #20: It can reduce the need for medications.

 An analysis conducted in 2019 found that chiropractic patients were over 60% less likely to fill an opioid prescription than those who weren’t seeing a chiropractor.
-This is because chiropractic care aims to treat the pain’s cause, not simply the sensation.
+This is because chiropractic care aims at treating the cause of the pain, not simply the sensation.
 Another study, cited above, showed a reduction in the need for blood pressure medicine for recipients of chiropractic care.

 Proof #21: It promotes healing and recovery.

-Since chiropractors view the body as a unit, it’s no surprise they can help promote healing and recovery through manual manipulation.
-This is thought to result from improvements in the nervous system, blood flow, relaxation, and sleep.
+Since chiropractors view the body as a unit, it’s no surprise to find that they can help promote healing and recovery through manual manipulation.
+This is thought to be the result of improvements in the nervous system, blood flow, relaxation, and sleep.
 When the body is in sync, it can recover quickly from injury or sickness.

 Proof #22: It helps reduce depression and anxiety.